1coderookie/KobraGoNeoInsights/docs/calibration.md

 - A handy reference when it comes down to **judging the quality of your first layer** is the [**poster about bed leveling**](https://i.imgur.com/hIcGr8U.png) made my [Billie Ruben](https://www.billieruben.info/).
 - A great resource with many specific calibration tips and instructions is [**Elli's Print Tuning Guide**](https://ellis3dp.com/Print-Tuning-Guide/) made by @[AndrewEllis93](https://github.com/AndrewEllis93).
+- A great resource as well is the [calibration page from TeachingTech](https://teachingtechyt.github.io/calibration.html).
 - For not only getting an idea what "calibrate your e-steps" means, but to get a useful guide about how to do so, maybe also read [All3DP's article "Extruder Calibration: How to Calibrate E-Steps"](https://all3dp.com/2/extruder-calibration-6-easy-steps-2/).